 -Mapping Working Group

-The role of this working group, made up of the major players in ecological connectivity on a global scale, is to define existing migration routes and major connectivity axes in Africa, according to a well-defined organized data collection methodology.
-It references the major areas at stake, including the identification of projects requiring financing.
+The “Mapping” working group is responsible for defining migration routes and major connectivity corridors in Africa, following a well-defined data collection methodology.
+It identifies key areas of concern, including the identification of projects requiring funding.

 -Innovative financing and compensation mechanisms working group